tomjoht/tomjoht.github.io/_posts/2022/8/2022-08-16-advice-early-in-career.md

 At these two extremes of the work experience spectrum, there are some common generalizations you're no doubt familiar with.
 For workers with 25 years of experience, they might be too set in their ways, resistant to change, wed to specific tools, and often cynical and negative to the leadership around them.

 Opposite to these workers are those with just a couple of years of experience.
-These workers might be mostly reactive, waiting for someone to assign them tickets, indicate the contact points, spell out doc needs, and other details for the work.
+These workers might be mostly reactive, waiting for someone to assign them tickets, indicate the contact points, spell out doc needs, and define other details for the work.
 This person might require a lot of handholding and management.

 Of course, these profiles are extremes.
 And I'm exaggerating the behaviors to make a point about what characteristics to avoid.
 If either generalization seems offensive, note that my larger goal is to explain how to avoid these extremes.
 Many people avoid them by implementing the principles I'll talk about in this post.